aosabook/500lines/spreadsheet/chapter.md

 In order to keep HTML to its original purpose—describing a document’s logical structure—browser makers eventually agreed to support two additional languages: CSS to describe presentational styles of a page, and JS to describe its dynamic interactions.

 Since then, the three languages have become more concise and powerful through twenty years of co-evolution.
+In particular, improvements in [JS engines](https://en.wikipedia.org/wiki/JavaScript_engine) made it practical to deploy large-scale JS frameworks, such as [AngularJS](http://angularjs.org/).

 Today, cross-platform _Web applications_ (such as Web Spreadsheets) are as ubiquitous and popular as platform-specific applications (such as VisiCalc, Lotus 1-2-3 and Excel) from the previous century.

-How many features can a Web application offer in 99 lines?
+How many features can a Web application offer in 99 lines with AngularJS?
 Let’s see it in action!

 ## Overview